European Union Trademark

 According to the preamble of the Regulation, one of the central objectives of the European Union trademark is to guarantee the origin of the products or services that are sold or proposed to the public under said mark.

 The European Union trade mark is characterized by its unitary aspect.
-Since it is registered for the whole European Union through a single procedure, to be valid it must be available and distinctive in all Member States of the EU.
+Since it is registered for the whole European Union through a single procedure, to be valid it must be available and distinctive in all the European union Member States.

 The right to a European Union trademark is acquired by registration and not by mere use.